github/docs/content/actions/using-github-hosted-runners/about-github-hosted-runners.md

 - `/github/workspace` - {% data reusables.repositories.action-root-user-required %}
 - `/github/workflow`

-### Docker engine setup
+### Checking how Docker was installed

 To pass the inputs of an action into the Docker container, the runner uses environment variables that might contain dashes as part of their names.
-The action may not able to get the inputs if the Docker engine is not a binary executable, but is instead a shell wrapper or a link (for example, a Docker engine installed on Linux using `snap).
+The action may not able to get the inputs if the Docker engine is not a binary executable, but is instead a shell wrapper or a link (for example, a Docker engine installed on Linux using `snap`).
 If this occurs, the build will subsequently fail with the message `Error: Input required and not supplied: java-version`.

 ## Further reading
 - "[Managing billing for {% data variables.product.prodname_actions %}](/billing/managing-billing-for-github-actions)"